 Final Word on Best Futures Contract for Day Trading

-Now that you know where to look pull up an intraday chart of each, and see which aligns with your strategies the best.
+Now that you know where to look, pull up an intraday chart of each, and see which aligns with your day-trading strategies the best.

 Frequently Asked Questions (FAQs)

 When does the futures market open on Sunday?

 Futures contracts start trading in the U.S. at 6 p.m.
 EST every Sunday.
 The only exception is for holidays.
 Futures trading holidays typically reflect the broader stock market holidays, but the two markets might close for different amounts of time, so it's always best to double-check the exact trading hours before a holiday.

 What is the best way to learn how to day trade futures contracts?

 The best way to learn to trade futures is to use a demo account with a real brokerage.
 Also known as "paper trading," these accounts allow you to use hypothetical dollars while building trading experience and learning the ins and outs of new brokerage software.
 You can take the time you need to perfect your strategy with a demo account.
 When you're ready, you can open a real account and fund it with real dollars.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.